jessegoodier/NGINX-101-Workshop-UDF/Workshop_Config_Guide.md

 10. Review the JWT **Identity Provider** under the **API Managment** Section.
 A JWT has been pre-configured.
 It is in this GitHub repo and named **auth_jwt_key_file.jwk**.
 11. Go to your API Definition, edit your published API and add a policy to require authentication using the JWT Identity Provider.
 APIs will present their credentials using **Bearer Token**
 12. Publish and test a curl commands (below).
-For the command using the authorization token you could also rung the following script "**sh 3-run-jwt-curl.sh**".
+For the command using the authorization token you could also rung the following script.
+    1. **sh 3-run-jwt-curl.sh**.

    ```
       curl -i http://localhost/api/f1/drivers/arnold.json